 Education beyond an HSE (high school equivalency) credential like the GED (General Education Development) diploma is a key element to unlock all sorts of opportunities for adult students.

-This offers them the opportunity for getting a better job, experience a new career pathway, go to college, qualify for higher salaries, and, in general, work towards a better quality of life.
+This offers them the opportunity to get a better job, experience a new career pathway, go to college, qualify for higher salaries, and, in general, work towards a better quality of life.

 In Massachusetts, GED diploma holders are in a great position to find a decently-paying job in the state’s workforce, especially when they’ve earned a certificate or degree after attaining their GED diploma.